hiyouga/LLaMA-Factory/data/README.md

-    "history": "the column name in the dataset containing the histories. (default: None)", "messages": "the column name in the dataset containing the messages. (default: conversations)", "system": "the column name in the dataset containing the system prompts. (default: None)", "tools": "the column name in the dataset containing the tool description. (default: None)" },
+    "history": "the column name in the dataset containing the histories. (default: None)", "messages": "the column name in the dataset containing the messages. (default: conversations)", "system": "the column name in the dataset containing the system prompts. (default: None)", "tools": "the column name in the dataset containing the tool description. (default: None)", "images": "the column name in the dataset containing the image inputs. (default: None)" },
   "tags (optional, used for the sharegpt format)": {
     "role_tag": "the key in the message represents the identity. (default: from)",